frappe/erpnext_com/erpnext_com/www/privacy/policy.md

 #### 5.3 We will share information with the event organizers

-We share your information with event organizers and other parties responsible for organising events, demo sessions for you.
+We share your information with event organizers and other parties responsible for organizing events, demo sessions for you.
 The event organizers and other parties may use the information we give them as described in their privacy policies.
 We may share information if we think we have to in order to comply with the law or to protect ourselves.
 We will share information to respond to a court order or subpoena.
 We may also share it if a government agency or investigatory body requests.
 Or, we might also share information when we are investigating potential fraud.
 We may share information with any successor to all or part of our business.
 For example, if part of our business is sold we may give our customer list as part of that transaction.
 We may share your information for reasons not described in this policy.
 We will tell you before we do this.